Director of Child & Adolescent Clinical Services

 - At least two years of post-licensure experience in a related setting (recent licensees are welcome to apply for Clinical Psychologist positions within our program)

 - Strong leadership, management, and organizational skills.

 - Significant clinical training and experience in providing Cognitive and Dialectical Behavior Therapy (CBT/DBT) to children and adolescents

 - A willingness and capacity to handle high risk cases on an outpatient and intensive outpatient basis

 - A dedication to provide the highest standard of evidence-based care

 Applicants should send a letter of interest, current Curriculum Vitae, and names of 2-3 references to the attention of Aliza Shapiro, VP of People & Culture, via email to firstname.lastname@example.org.
-Applicants are asked to please specify in their cover letters which of our four sites, Manhattan, Brooklyn, Rockland County, Great Neck, are geographically feasible, and which is most preferred (note that we anticipate adopting a hybrid remote/in-person model for 2021-2022, and staff will be on site just 2-3 days per week).
+Applicants are asked to please specify in their cover letters which of our five sites, Manhattan, Brooklyn, Rockland County, Great Neck, Boston, are geographically feasible, and which is most preferred (note that we anticipate adopting a hybrid remote/in-person model for 2021-2022, and staff will be on site 2-3 days per week).
 References will only be contacted after interviews are conducted.